Introduction To Electric Vehicles (EVs)

 Road transportation is a significant contributor to toxic air pollution, between 30% to 50%.
 Toxic pollutants (particulate matter, ammonia, nitrogen oxide etc.) are released from the tailpipe of petrol and diesel cars that pollute the air in the immediate vicinity.
 This release of pollutants is also known as emissions.

-Yes, you guessed it correctly, electric vehicles have lower to zero-emissions.
-As you will learn from the article of Type of Electric Vehicles, EVs encompass different types of electric cars.
+Yes, you guessed it correctly, electric vehicles, like the best-selling Tesla Model 3, have zero tailpipe emissions.
+As you will learn from the article of Type of Electric Vehicles, EVs encompass different types of e-cars.
 However, the two most common types are plug-in hybrid vehicles (PHEVs) and battery-electric vehicles (BEVs).

 Battery-electric vehicles also know as all-electric cars have no tailpipe (exhaust).
 In fact, the easiest way to recognise a pure electric car is simply to walk to the rear of the car.
 If it has no exhaust, well guess what, it has no emissions, hence the expression zero-emission road transportation.
 Pure electric cars therefore have the greatest benefit to communities as these eco-friendly cars help reduce air pollution significantly.
 If we all drove all-electric cars, we could reduce air pollution by very meaningful levels, increasing the quality of health and lives of communities across many cities in India.
 On a related point, measures like ‘odd-even’ adopted by the local Delhi government, though helpful, will not have the same comprehensive impact as zero-emission road transportation.